-Fraud crimes come in a variety of forms.
-Public assistance fraud, also commonly referred to as welfare fraud, generally involves knowingly making a false statement or failing to disclose a material fact while applying for government benefits in order to obtain a larger amount of public assistance than the person was entitled to.
+Public assistance fraud - also known as welfare fraud - involves knowingly making a false statement or failing to disclose a material fact while applying for government benefits in order to obtain a larger amount of public assistance than the person was entitled to.

 Attorney for Public Assistance Fraud

-Hubbs Law handles all types of fraud cases in Miami-Dade County, South Miami, North Miami, Hialeah, Miami Gardens, Miami Beach, Kendall, Homestead, and Doral, as well as other cities and areas in the Greater Miami Area.
+Attorney E.J.
+Hubbs is Board Certified in Criminal Trial Law by the Florida Bar.
+The Florida Bar requires all board-certified criminal trial lawyers to try a minimum of 25 jury trials to verdict, pass a board certification exam, and receive an endorsement from four attorneys and two judges.
+Hubbs Law Firm handles all types of fraud cases in Miami-Dade County, South Miami, North Miami, Hialeah, Miami Gardens, Miami Beach, Kendall, Homestead, and Doral, as well as other cities and areas in the Greater Miami Area.

-to immediately speak with a qualified attorney and discuss the facts of your case.
-Hubbs Law offers free initial consultations.
+Contact Hubbs Law Firm at (305) 570-4802 to immediately speak with a qualified attorney and discuss the facts of your case in a free initial consultation.
 Call today to schedule your appointment.

 Penalties for Public Assistance Fraud

-- Fails to disclose a change in circumstances in order to obtain or continue to receive public assistance to which he or she is not entitled or in an amount larger than that to which she is entitled; or
+- Fails to disclose a change in circumstances in order to obtain or continue to receive public assistance to which he or she is not entitled or in an amount larger than that to which she is entitled

 The severity of the penalty for violating this statute depends on the illegal amount of public assistance obtained by the person.